-We’ve crafted a distraction-free experience at our Internal Medicine Review Course and Pediatrics Review Course—and this year we're finally able to offer both the online AND onsite experience.
+We’ve crafted a distraction-free experience at our Internal Medicine Review Course and Pediatrics Review Course—and in 2024, we're offering both the online and onsite experience.
 You’ll get in-depth presentations from experts on high-value topics and be able to interact with colleagues from across the U.S. to draw from each others’ clinical experience.

 Whether you take the course online or in-person, you'll get these supplemental materials:

 - 100 board-style practice Q&As

 - Digital access to the course lectures for a full year

 There are a few ways doctors study strong with our review courses:

 - Come to the course in-person (we call it ‘onsite’)